StrayDogSyn/Orchestration/CONTRIBUTING.md

 ---

-## 🤖 The Hunter-Claude Workflow
+## 🤖 The Eric-Claude Workflow

-This project uses a unique collaborative development model between Hunter (human) and Claude (AI).
+This project uses a unique collaborative development model between **Eric "Hunter" Petross** (human instructor, founder of [StrayDog Syndications LLC](http://www.straydog-syndications-llc.com/) and [Second Story Initiative](https://straydog-secondstory.org/)) and **Claude** (AI partner).
 Here's how it works:

 ### How Decisions Are Made

-1. **Hunter** provides vision, requirements, and domain expertise
+1. **Eric** provides vision, requirements, and domain expertise
 2. **Claude** provides implementation, research synthesis, and systematic analysis
 3. **Both** iterate on ideas through structured conversation
-4. **Hunter** makes final decisions on all curriculum and architectural choices
+4. **Eric** makes final decisions on all curriculum and architectural choices

 ### Contributing Within This Model

 When proposing changes:
-- Understand that major curriculum decisions involve Hunter-Claude collaboration
+- Understand that major curriculum decisions involve Eric-Claude collaboration
 - Provide clear rationale for suggestions
 - Be open to AI-assisted review and refinement
 - Document your reasoning so it can be evaluated systematically